 Cartier has introduced gorgeous blue lenses, transitioning from the palest celestial blue to a deep ocean hue, available in rimless and full-rim designs.

-And Transitions®, the pioneer of photochromic lens technology, is also on the forefront of stylish innovation.
+And Transitions®, the pioneer of photochromic lens technology, is also at the forefront of stylish innovation.
 Their signature lenses are now available in a gorgeous selection of colors: Emerald, Sapphire, Amethyst, and Amber.

 If you are interested in trying out photochromic lenses for yourself or our full line of eye care products, visit Everything Eyes.
 Located in Delray Beach, Florida, just North of Boca Raton, Everything Eyes provides exceptional eye care while featuring luxury brands and a concierge experience.
 We pride ourselves on giving each customer the personalized attention they deserve, and offer a finely-curated selection of the finest luxury eyewear available today.

 If you are in need of an updated prescription or eye exam, our board-certified optometrists, Dr. Gustavo Garmizo and Dr. Amanda Golchin, can provide you with a comprehensive eye exam to make sure you are seeing well while looking good.

 Our concierge service is not volume or commission-based, so sit back and enjoy as we carefully curate a selection of eyewear to fit your unique style with gorgeous and comfortable luxury eyeglasses or sunglasses.
 We carry the latest styles from all of your favorite luxury eyewear brands including Gucci, Cartier, Anne Et Valentin, and Chrome Hearts.